zsparal/api-documentation/source/connect/splitting-payments.rst

        "...": { }
    }

-As soon as the payment is completed, the €7,50 will become available on the balance of the connected account.
+As soon as the payment is completed, the €7,50 will become available on the balance of the connected account, and the €2,50 will become available on the balance of your platform account.

 Delaying settlement of a split payment
 --------------------------------------